The century-old mystery of the Martian meteorite is revealed: how a strange clue from Earth helped scientists

 Purdue University archivists looked through yearbooks for 1919 and 1927 to find African-American students enrolled at the time.

-Researchers identified four blacksstudents from Purdue University, one of whom may have found Lafayette.
+Researchers identified four blackstudents from Purdue University, one of whom may have found Lafayette.
 Clockwise from top left: Hermanze Edwin Fauntleroy, Clinton Edward Shaw, Julius Lee Morgan and Clyde Silence.

 Photos courtesy of Purdue University

-Julius Lee Morgan and Clinton Edward Shaw,1921 graduates, and Hermanze Edwin Fauntleroy, 1922 graduates, were enrolled at Purdue in 1919.
-A fourth person, Clyde Silence, attended Purdue in 1927.
-Scientists have concluded that it is possible that one of these men found Lafayette, if the origin story shared by Nieninger from 1935 is to be believed.
+Julius Lee Morgan and Clinton Edward ShawClass of 1921, and Hermanze Edwin Fauntleroy, Class of 1922, were enrolled at Purdue in 1919.
+The fourth man, Clyde Silence, attended Purdue in 1927.
+Scientists have concluded that it is possible that one of these men found Lafayette, according to an origin story shared by Nininger from 1935.

 Why is it important?

-Article co-author, Dr. Marissa Tremblay,noted that "the Lafayette meteorite is very important to Purdue, especially now that the university has a thriving planetary research group that has just celebrated its 10th anniversary."
+Co-author of the article, PhD Marissa Tremblay,noted that "the Lafayette meteorite is very important to Purdue, especially now that the university has a thriving planetary science research group that just celebrated its 10th anniversary."

 Among other things, he is surprisingly good.preserved.
-And, therefore, quickly "recovered" after landing, according to the "official" history of the origin of Lafayette.
-“I am proud that, a century after landing on Earth, we can finally reconstruct the circumstances of his “arrival”,” the author of the study concludes.
+This means that he quickly “recovered” after landing, according to the “official” history of Lafayette’s origin.
+“I am proud that a century after landing on Earth, we can finally reconstruct the circumstances of his “arrival”,” concludes the author of the study.

-The group's paper, titled "Using Organic Pollutants to Limit the Earth's Travel of the Martian Lafayette Meteorite," was published in the journal Astrobiology.
+The team's paper, "Using Organic Pollutants to Limit the Terrestrial Travel of the Martian Lafayette Meteorite," was published in the journal Astrobiology.

 Read more: